-- 3.17 Gas/Vapor Service: a component is considered to be in gas/vapor service when the fluid in contact with the component contains VOCs and the fluid is primarily in gaseous state at operating conditions. - 3.18 Inaccessible Component: a component that is located over 15 feet above ground when access is required from the ground; or a component that is located over six (6) feet away from a platform when access is required from the platform, or a component in a location that would require the elevation of monitoring personnel higher than six (6) feet above permanent support surfaces. - 3.19 Inspection: checking and/or testing in order to detect leaks. - 3.19.1 Operator Inspection: inspection of components conducted by the operator pursuant to the inspection and re-inspection schedules specified in this rule for the purpose of demonstrating compliance with this rule. - 3.19.2 District Inspection: inspection of components by District personnel or their representative to insure facilities and/or operators are in compliance with District requirements. - 3.20 Leak: the dripping of VOC-containing liquid or the detection of a concentration of total organic compound, above background, determined according to the test method specified in Section 6.3.1 that exceeds the values specified in Table 1 or Table 2, Sections 3.20.1, and Section 3.20.2 of this rule.
+- 3.18 Gas Liquids Processing Facility: a facility that is engaged in the catalytic processing of gas liquids to produce finished products. - 3.19 Gas/Vapor Service: a component is considered to be in gas/vapor service when the fluid in contact with the component contains VOCs and the fluid is primarily in gaseous state at operating conditions. - 3.20 Inaccessible Component: a component located over 15 feet above ground when access is required from the ground; or a component located over six (6) feet away from a platform when access is required from the platform; or a component that would require the elevation of monitoring personnel higher than six (6) feet above permanent support surfaces. - 3.21 Inspection: means checking and/or testing of components in order to detect leaks. - 3.21.1 Operator Inspection: inspection of components conducted by the operator pursuant to the inspection and re-inspection schedules specified in this rule for the purpose of demonstrating compliance with this rule. - 3.21.2 District Inspection: inspection of components by District personnel or their representative to insure facilities and/or operators are in compliance with District requirements. - 3.22 Leak: the dripping of VOC-containing liquid or the detection of a concentration of total organic compound, above background, determined according to the test method specified in Section 6.4.1 that exceeds the limits in Table 1 or Table 2, Section 3.22.1 and Section 3.22.2 of this rule.
 Any liquid or gas coming from a component undergoing repair or replacement, or during sampling of process fluid from a component into a container is not considered a leak provided such activities are done as expeditiously as possible and with minimal spillage of material and VOC emissions to the atmosphere.